 Faculty members may grieve actions taken against them, including actions initiated by the university against the faculty member.
-Grievances are allegations of arbitrary or capricious conduct; violations of legal, constitutional, or statutory rights; or violations of this code or other adopted policies and procedures.
-A faculty member may not grieve a decision reached under Policies 407.3, and .4.
+Grievances are allegations of (a) arbitrary or capricious conduct; (b) violations of legal, constitutional, or statutory rights; or (c) violations of university policies and procedures.
+A faculty member may not grieve a decision reached under Policies 410.2..3 PROCEDURES FOR REPRIMANDS and 407.4 PROCEDURES FOR SANCTIONS

-Initiation
+2.7.1 Initiation of Grievance

+A faculty member who has grounds to file a grievance must file written notice of intent to grieve with the chair of the Academic Freedom and Tenure (AFT) Committee within twenty (20) days of receipt of notice of termination, nonrenewal, or reduction in status.

-A faculty member who has grounds to file a grievance may file written notice of intent to grieve with the chair of the Academic Freedom and Tenure Committee in a timely fashion, but in no instance later than 120 days after the grievant knew or should have known the facts and circumstances giving rise to the grievance.
+For all other matters, the faculty member who has grounds and wishes to file a grievance must file written notice of intent to grieve with the chair of the AFT Committee in a timely fashion, but in no instance later than 120 days after the grievant knew or should have known the facts and circumstances giving rise to the grievance.

-However, if the subject of the grievance is termination, non-renewal (including the denial of tenure), or reduction in status a faculty member must file written notice of intent to grieve with the chair of the Academic Freedom and Tenure Committee within 20 days of receipt of notice of termination, non-renewal, or reduction in status.

-Once notice of intent to grieve has been filed with the chair of the Academic Freedom and Tenure Committee, the actual grievance statement must be filed in writing with the chair of the Academic Freedom and Tenure Committee within 20 days.
-Failure to file the grievance statement during this time dismisses the intent to grieve with prejudice against the faculty member refilling.
+Once notice of intent to grieve has been filed with the chair of the AFT Committee, the actual grievance statement must be filed in writing with the chair of the AFT Committee within twenty (20) days.
+Failure to file the grievance statement during this time dismisses the intent to grieve with prejudice against the faculty member refiling the grievance

-Proceedings for grievances may be suspended for a reasonable time if key participants are not available either in person, by teleconference, by letter, or other appropriate means.
-The hearing panel, appointed by the chair of the Academic Freedom and Tenure Committee, will determine by a majority vote whether a suspension of grievance proceedings is warranted.
+2.7.1.2 Extensions for Good Cause

+With good cause, the schedule of events for sanctions may be suspended for a reasonable time either because one of more participants is unavailable to participate for other serious and compelling reasons.
+Such extensions will be by mutual agreement between the faculty member and other parties.

-Grievance Statement
+2.7.2 Grievance Statement

-The grievance statement must include a specific identification of the grievance, a concise summary of the evidence with supporting documentation, and a list of individuals (i.e., respondents) who are asked to respond to the grievance statement.
-Five copies plus an additional copy for each respondent must be filed with the chair of the Academic Freedom and Tenure Committee.
+The grievance statement must identify a specific action, a concise summary of the evidence with supporting documentation, and a list of individuals who are asked to respond to the grievance statement.
+The grievance statement must be submitted to the chair of the AFT Committee.

-If a faculty member asserts a violation of statutory or constitutional civil rights in any of the protected categories of race, color, religion, sex, national origin, age, disability, marital or parental status, or veteran’s status in his/her grievance statement (or at any time during the course of the proceeding), such claims shall be immediately referred in writing to the AA/EO Office by the chair of the Academic Freedom and Tenure Committee.
-All such statutory and constitutional civil rights claims shall be handled as outlined in Policy 407.8 OFFICE OF EQUITY POLICIES AND PROCEDURES.
-The chair of the Academic Freedom and Tenure Committee shall inform the faculty member in writing of the referral.
+If a faculty member asserts a violation of statutory or constitutional civil rights in any of the protected categories identified in Policy 305 in their grievance statement (or at any time during the course of the proceeding), such claims will be immediately referred in writing to the Office of Equity by the chair of the AFT Committee and the faculty member will be notified in writing that a referral has been made.
+All such statutory and constitutional civil rights claims will be handled as outlined in Policy 305 Discrimination Complaints.

-Grievance Hearing Panel
+2.7.3 Grievance Hearing Panel

-Once the grievance statement has been filed, the chair of the Academic Freedom and Tenure Committee must, within 15 days, appoint a grievance hearing panel in accord with Policy 402.12.3.
-The president will appoint the fifth member of the grievance hearing panel within 15 days of the filing of the grievance statement.
+Once the grievance statement has been filed a hearing panel will be formed within fifteen (15) days by the chair of the AFT Committee.
+The hearing panel will be formed in accordance with the process outlined in Policy 402.12.3.6 Senate Standing Committees – Academic Freedom and Tenure Committee – Hearing Panel.
+The university president will appoint the fifth member of the hearing panel within fifteen (15) days of the filing of the grievance statement.
+The chair of the AFT Committee will appoint a chair of the hearing panel.

-Distribution of Grievance Statement and Responses
+2.7.4 Distribution of Grievance Statement and Responses

-Within 5 days after the filing of the grievance statement, the chair of the Academic Freedom and Tenure Committee must distribute copies of the grievance statement to each of the respondents named in the grievance.
+Within five (5) days of the filing of the grievance statement, the chair of the AFT Committee will make the grievance statement available to the hearing panel members.